Voyager-GitHubb/a2mods/README02.md

+.
+.
+.

 ## Create README02.md

 2025-02-16

 README02.md.

 This is a secondary README file, contains info on the mods of this specific branch. now it's empty though, kinda a placeholder, I'm still learning/playing with this Git, GitHub, GitHub Desktop thingy ...

+.
+.
+.

 2025-02-16

 OK, let's get it going...
 This specific branch is anduril2 with many mods.

 .
 .
 .

 .
+.
+.

 # CUSTOM FEATURES

 ## ver-check-mode

  - This is a custom version-check-mode added into the blinky group.

-  Similar to the default (13H) **version-check-mode**.
+ - Similar to the default (OFF, 13H) **version-check-mode**.

-  **ver-check-mode**, in the blinky group, after **temp-check-mode**, before **beacon-mode**.
-  The default **version-check-mode** runs only once.
+ - The default **version-check-mode** runs only once.
 This custom **ver-check-mode** runs repeatedly.

+ - 1C to turn OFF (off-mode)
+  2C to cycle the modes:
+  **battcheck-mode**  --> **temp-check-mode**  -->  **ver-check-mode**  -->  **beacon-mode**.

-1C turns OFF (off-mode), 2C goes to **beacon-mode**. extra files in the **anduril** directory: **ver-check-mode.c** and **ver-check-mode.h**, which are copies of the OG files, with some mods.
+ - Extra files in the **anduril** directory:
+   **ver-check-mode.c** and **ver-check-mode.h**, which are basically copies of the OG version-check-mode files, with some mods.

 .
 .
+.

-## remap button clicks for blinky group
+##   Button clicks for blinky group

 OFF, **5C**: activate **battcheck-mode** (OG is 3C)

 **1C**: turn off

 **2C**: rotate through blinky group:
+   - **battcheck-mode**
    - **tempcheck-mode**
    - **ver-check-mode**
    - **beacon-mode**

 .
 .
+.

-## strobe group with extra strobe modes
+## Strobe group with extra strobe modes

    - bike flasher
    - party strobe